openstack/monasca-agent/docs/Agent.md

 If a detection plugin exists for monasca-setup you can run monasca-setup with the --detection_plugins flage, ie `monasca-setup --detection-plugins kafka`.

-To manully configure a plugin follow the steps below:
+To manually configure a plugin follow the steps below:

 Agent plugins are activated by placing a valid configuration file in the /etc/monasca/agent/conf.d/ directory.
 Configuration files are in YAML format, with the file extension .yaml.
 You may find example configuration files in /usr/local/share/monasca/agent/conf.d/